 The mission of the Frederick Municipal Court is to ensure that there is an accessible and open court process where due process of law and fundamental fairness are afforded to all who appear before the Court, and that customer service by administrative staff is of the highest priority.

-The Frederick Municipal Court is now open.
+COVID-19 Update: The Frederick Municipal Court is open.
 Those who have received a summons, are expected to appear in court on their scheduled date.

-- If you are ill or have a fever, cough or other symptoms associated with COVID-19 or have had contact in the last 14 days with any person who has been diagnosed with COVID-19, please call the clerk to reschedule.
+- If you are ill or have a fever, cough or other symptoms associated with COVID-19 or have been in contact in the last 14 days with any person who has been diagnosed with COVID-19, Do not come to court, please call the clerk at 720-382-5530 to reschedule.

 2. If you would like to appear by phone or video where you can speak to a judge and a prosecutor about your case, please contact the court clerk to schedule a Zoom video hearing.